sbb-design-systems/lyne-components/src/components/sbb-checkbox-group/readme.md

-The `<sbb-checkbox-group>` component is used as a container for one or multiple `<sbb-checkbox>` components, which are projected inside an unnamed slot.
+The `sbb-checkbox-group` component is used as a container for one or multiple `sbb-checkbox` components, or, alternatively, for a collection of `sbb-selection-panel`, which are projected inside an unnamed slot.

 ```html
 <sbb-checkbox-group>